painch-i/fast-wishes/documentation/admin-wishes-ui.md

 This module provides a modern CRUD experience for managing wishes using React, Refine and Ant Design.
 It currently includes:

-- **WishesListPage**: table view with inline editing for price, status and public visibility.
+- **WishesListPage**: hero section, inline table edits with optimistic feedback and an empty state inviting users to start from a link.
-- **WishDrawer** with **WishForm**: drawer-based form divided in tabs (only General tab implemented) to create or edit a wish.
-Metadata from pasted URLs is mocked.
+- **CreateWishWizard**: full‑screen modal with three steps (Lien, Détails, Visibilité) using friendly microcopy and automatic form reset on open.
-- **QuickAddBar**: sticky input allowing quick creation from a URL.
-It opens the drawer pre‑filled.
+- **EditWishDrawer**: right-side drawer with tabs (Général, Détails, Visibilité) and an unsaved-changes guard.
-- **PreviewPublic**: renders a public-facing `WishCard` preview of a wish.
+- **QuickAddBar**: sticky input allowing quick creation from a URL, opening the wizard pre-filled.
- - **useWishMetadata hook**: fetches mock metadata for a URL.
+- **useLinkMetadata hook**: fetches lightweight metadata for pasted URLs.
- - **smartDataProvider**: hybrid data provider merging Supabase records with localStorage for missing fields, conforming to Refine's standard `DataProvider` interface.
+- **mapDbToWishUI** and **localExtrasStore** utilities: merge Supabase rows with extras stored in `localStorage` and persist unsupported fields locally.

-All optional fields are stored in localStorage when not available in Supabase, enabling schema-less iteration.
+All optional fields are stored in `localStorage` when not available in Supabase, enabling schema-less iteration.